marcelglaeser/mude_prepayment/README.md

 info@musterdenker.de

 == Description ==
-With this module you get a new order list in admin.
-This list contains all orders which have the payment type "oxidpayadvance" (prepayment), are not paid yet and are not canceled.
-In this list there ist a small icon on the right ("=").
+With this module you get a new row in order list in admin.
+All orders which have the payment type "oxidpayadvance" (prepayment), are not paid yet and are not canceled have a small icon on the right ("&#10149;").
 When you click on this icon a mail is send to the customer to remind him/her that his/her order is not paid yet.
-You can customize the email by editing the "out/basic/email_mudepremayment_customer.tpl" template or by changing the translations in "out/admin/de/mude_prepayment_lang.php".
+You can customize the email by editing the "views/basic/email_mudepremayment_customer.tpl" template or by changing the translations in "views/admin/de/mude_prepayment_lang.php".
 The footer of each email is a CMS snippet called "mude_prepayment_mailfooter".

 == Extends ==
+order_list

 == Instalation ==
 Execute install.sql.